dmascenik/react-template/README.md

 **Test:** `gradle test`

-Runs all the unit tests and generates test coverage reports.
+Runs all the unit tests and generates test coverage reports

+**Check Test Coverage:** `gradle check`

+Same as `gradle test`, but also checks test coverage against the global threshold in `.istanbul.yml`

 **Quick Test:** `gradle devtest`